JerzyJancewicz/MVC-service-station-app/README.md

 ## Project Overview

 The application "Service Station App" provides comprehensive visibility into clients and their associated vehicles, with authentication and authorization features ensuring secure access for users.
+All of the data
 ## Features

 - **Full CRUD Operations:** Users can create, read, update, and delete projects.